jwcarr/eyekit/README.md

 ### {'stem_1': 100, 'suffix_1': 100}
 ```

+In this case, we see that the total duration spent inside the `stem_1` bounding box was 200ms, while the duration of the initial fixation on that interest area was 100ms.
 Similarly, these functions can be applied to other kinds of interest areas, such as words:

 ```python
 >>> tot_durations_on_words = eyekit.analysis.total_fixation_duration(txt.words(), seq)
 >>> print(tot_durations_on_words)
 ### {'word_0': 100, 'word_1': 200, 'word_2': 100, 'word_3': 100, 'word_4': 300, 'word_5': 100, 'word_6': 100, 'word_7': 100, 'word_8': 100}
 ```

+Here we see that a total of 300ms was spent on `word_4`, "jumped".

 Visualization
 -------------